 It’s a question that comes up time and again.
 And, for non-guitar playing spouses, friends, and family members having any more than one guitar might seem excessive, and begs the question, do we really need a quiver of guitars?
 Or are we better off focusing on the mantra of less = more?

 Do you really need one more guitar?

 How many guitars do you need?
 One more.

 It’s an old joke, but it rings true for many.
-The lure of owning another new guitar (#newguitarday) often leads to creative justifications being made for guitars we think we need when in reality they’re probably of a far more indulgent nature.
+The lure of buying another new guitar (#newguitarday) often leads to creative justifications being made for guitars we think we need when in reality they’re probably of a far more indulgent nature.